Dexalot/dexalot-docs/docs/articles/release/README.md

 ### Contract Event Changes:

-* Event signature changed for OrderStatusChanged.
-New event version will be version=3 in the events you receive from the chain.
+* Event signature changed for `OrderStatusChanged`.
+New event `version` will be `3` in the events you receive from the chain.

 ### Special note for bots that relied on addOrder function

-* addOrder function heavily relied on `REVERTS` rather than `REJECTS`.
+* `addOrder` function heavily relied on `REVERTS` rather than `REJECTS`.
 Most of the `REVERTS` conditions have been replaced with `REJECTS` in the new addNewOrder.
 This is to ensure that all responses from all the new trading functions above are consistent.
 Please see `REVERTS`vs `REJECTS` in [addNewOrder](/contracts/TradePairs.html#addneworder)

 ---